- Required Elements

 In order to facilitate FDA's handling of IDE applications, the following recommendations are offered:

-- Clearly and prominently identify submission as original IDE application or, for additional submissions to an IDE application, clearly identify the FDA assigned document number (e.g., G960000) and the reason for the submission (e.g., amendment, supplement, or report) and the type of submission (e.g., Response to FDA letter; Addition of New Institution, etc.).
+- Clearly and prominently identify submission as original IDE application or, for additional submissions to an IDE application, clearly identify the FDA assigned document number (e.g., G960000) and the reason for the submission (e.g., amendment, supplement, or report) and the type of submission (e.g., Response to FDA Approval with Conditions letter; Change to Protocol, Annual Report, etc.).

-- Include an eCopy per the guidance document, "eCopy Program for Medical Device Submissions"
+- Include a valid eCopy per the guidance document titled "eCopy Program for Medical Device Submissions."